-This Post is for those about to start their 10-week Transformation Challenge thinking about their Weight Loss Goals!
+This Post is for those thinking about joining one of our Transformation Challenges to achieve their Weight Loss Goals!

 There are a number of misconceptions that can be understood as truths when talking about losing weight.
 The term “weight loss” in general is not as simple as it may sound.
 It is also not as generalized or black and white as the two simple words may portray.
 The reality of how the body reacts to exercise and the correlation of losing pounds off the scale is a bit more complicated than how it seems, but also, it’s not as complex as others may make it sound.